 provided by backyard feeders.
 But researchers say the only explanation for why so many birds over such a broad area

 are wintering in more Northern locales is global warming.

 Malaria Patterns May Be Altered By Climate Change.

 Posted on: Sunday, 15 February 2009, 15:05 CST

-who look at average monthly or annual temperatures are not seeing the whole picture.
-Global climate change will
+look at average monthly or annual temperatures are not seeing the whole picture.
+Global climate change will affect

-spread of the malaria parasite," says Matthew Thomas, professor of entomology.
-"We need to understand
+of the malaria parasite," says Matthew Thomas, professor of entomology.
+"We need to understand temperature from

-thousands of parasites, which migrate to the mosquito's salivary glands.
-The next time the mosquito bites a
+parasites, which migrate to the mosquito's salivary glands.
+The next time the mosquito bites a human, the parasites

 It’s much, much later than you think.

 This really isn’t about polar bears any more.
 At this very moment, the fate of civilization itself hangs in the